3797kaushik/travello-Django-Website/README.md

 # Creation of Registration page

-1) For this we have created the accounts app.
+1) For this we have created the accounts app & register.html page were we send through the post method .

 2) We are using the post method  for allowing the user to register.
 We use